-ZWALLY: Well, it's a sign that that tongue is actually breaking up and gong to disappear.
-We believe it's due to warmer water coming in to the seas around Greenland.
+ZWALLY: Well, it's a sign that the tongue is actually breaking up and going to disappear.
+We believe it's due to warmer water coming into the seas around Greenland.

-ZWALLY: Well, because this had been happening to a lot of other glaciers farther south, like the Jakobshavn Isbrae glacier starting in 1996.
+ZWALLY: Well, because this had been happening to a lot of other glaciers farther south - like the Jakobshavn Isbrae glacier, starting in 1996.
 That's on the west side of Greenland, about halfway up.
 The floating part of that disappeared within a few years.
-And after that disappeared, the ice flow behind it flowing into the ocean sped up.
+And after that disappeared, the ice floe behind it, flowing into the ocean, sped up.

 CORNISH: So where does this huge iceberg go now?
 I mean, does it just float off into the Atlantic?

 ZWALLY: Well, yes.
 It is a danger to shipping.
 It was an iceberg that came off of Greenland and sank the Titanic.
-But the Coast Guard keeps track of these and it's very unlikely that the ship will run into it.
+But the Coast Guard keeps track of these, and it's very unlikely that a ship will run into it.